Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/ble_weather_station/readme.md

 - Navigate to the 3D Plot screen by swiping left on the Gyroscope screen
 <img src = "images/mbd_appscreen13.png" width="250" height="450" align="middle">

-- Keep finger on weather click board to see PTH values changing and move the 10DOF click board to see accelerometer and gyroscope values changing.
+- Keep finger on 13DOF click board to see PTH values changing and move the 13DOF click board to see accelerometer and gyroscope values changing.

 ## Comments:
 -  Other features on the application like the Step Count and Light are not supported by this demo.
 Navigating to these screens may lead to an undefined behavior.